FSE-A-Team/package-detector/README.md

 - Write Weight Interpreter Code
 - Create Classes that incorporate all the codes
 - Write SMS Script
+- We need to download a 'picamera' library for camera.
 ## Work Done:
 - Stepper motor has been programmed.